jgreitemann/jgreitemann.github.io/_posts/2019-02-03-recursive-visitors-from-fixed-point-combinators.md

 from the local scope.

 The `visitor` template obviously needs to be defined only once.
-Its definition is simple enough to stuff it into some utility header.
+Its definition is simple enough to stash it into some utility header.
 In case you a using (a fairly recent version of) Boost anyway, the new meta-programming library Boost Hana offers a definition called [`boost::hana::overload`][5] straight out of the box.